bips-hb/ConNIS/README.md

 #> 5          1         0.145
 ```

-Using the weight value with the minimal instability we use $w=0.6$ with
+Using the weight value with the minimal instability $w=0.6$ with ConNIS
-ConNIS:
+7 genes are declared essential:

 ``` r
 results_ConNIS <-